Argentine Black and White Tegu in South Carolina

 The Argentine Black and White Tegu (Salvator meriane) is one of many species of Tegu but is the largest and is a predatory omnivorous lizard that occurs widely in South America in a variety of habitats and climates.
 This species has gained popularity in the pet trade, in part, due to its large size, intelligence, docility and hardiness.

 This species has been introduced and established in multiple areas outside of its native range, including Florida and Georgia.
 This species has recently been documented in numerous counties in South Carolina, and as the invasive potential of this species has been recognized, both Florida and Alabama have enacted restrictions for this and other Tegu species.
 Because South Carolina provides the species a suitable habitat and climate, Black and White Tegus, and their hybrids, have been added to the list of Restricted Nonnative Wildlife.

 The new regulations, enacted on May 28, 2021, prohibit reproduction of Black and White Tegus and their hybrids to be reproduced or brought into South Carolina, and require owners to register their Black and White Tegus and hybrids with SCDNR by September 25, 2021.
 After this date, no unregistered Black and White Tegu may be possessed and no Tegu may be bought, sold or transferred.
 As of July 1, 2021, owners who do not wish to register their tegus may voluntarily surrender their animals to SCDNR.
-For more information about the registration process and specific information regarding the new regulations, please find the Frequently Asked Questions below.
+For more information about the registration process, the voluntary surrender program, and specific information regarding the new regulations, please see the Additional Resources links and Frequently Asked Questions below.

 Full language can be found in the Rules and Regulations, Article 5, Chapter 123.152.

 - Deadline approaching to register Black and White Tegus

 - New regulations will ban tegus, require current owners to register reptiles

 Tegu Frequently Asked Questions